sasgoose/HA-to-do/README.md

   Alarm app on phone to send notification through nabu casa to homeassistant, home assistant to then do alarm stuff like cycling through the circadian lighting etc. tasker somewhere in there.

+Episode - 0.102 State of the Union

+  internal cameras, when someone is home rotate the camera so it is looking at the wall, when everyone is out, rotate to see the room

 General Ideas
 -